Entangled subspaces and generic local state discrimination with pre-shared entanglement: Generic local state discrimination with pre-shared entanglement

 \section{Generic local state discrimination with pre-shared entanglement}

-In this section, we characterize the maximum number of generic pure states that can be locally discriminated with a fixed resource state $[w]$.
-We furthermore prove that this is equal to the maximum number of \textit{general} pure states that can be locally discriminated with $[w]$.

-To prove this characterization, we require the following mathematical description of LUSD with a resource state, which was proven by Bandyopadhyay et al.
+In this section, we characterize the maximum number of generic pure states that can be locally discriminated with a fixed resource state $[w]$, and observe that a generic resource state $[w]$ maximizes this number.
+To prove this characterization, we require the following mathematical description of LUSD with a resource state.